Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Quitting smoking is the first and most essential step in treating COPD and slowing its progress.
 In many people who quit early, lung function stabilizes and eventually declines to about the rate of nonsmokers in the same age group.
 In some people, lung function may even improve slightly after quitting.
 As COPD progresses, quitting smoking can slow the rate of decline; however, lost lung function is never fully recovered.

-Most patients who smoke try to quit an average of seven times before they are successful.
+Most people who smoke try to quit an average of seven times before they are successful.
 Using a combination of smoking cessation aids improves the likelihood of quitting.
 These include nicotine replacement products (such as patches, gum, nasal spray, and lozenges), counseling, and prescription medications such as bupropion (Zyban) and varenicline (Chantix).

 Preventing Upper Respiratory Infections